-Thank you for visiting JPSM Golf.
+Thank you for visiting JPSMGolf.
 We have been selling motorized walking trolleys in Canada since 2006.
-We offer two brands: Motocaddy, the largest selling trolley brand in the world; and Stewart Golf Dream Machines, another exceptional U.K. company that builds the world’s leading premium brand of trolleys, sometimes referred to as “the Ferrari of the fairway.”
-As the largest distributor of trolleys in Canada, we have established a reputation for quality & service.
-Therefore if you’re looking for a motorized walking trolley you have definitely come to the right place.
+We offer four popular brands: PowerBug, Canada's most affordable golf trolley, Cart-Tek, a leading remote controlled trolley, Flat Cat, offering the best in German design, quality and engineering, and Stewart Golf Dream Machines, an exceptional U.K. company that builds the world’s leading premium brand of trolleys, sometimes referred to as “the Ferrari of the fairway.”
+As the largest distributor of trolleys in Canada, we have established a reputation for quality and service.
+Therefore, if you’re looking for a motorized walking trolley you have definitely come to the right place.

 Before getting down to specifics, let’s talk a bit about the word trolley.
 In North America, an electric walking cart can be described in several different ways: electric carts, motorized carts, walking carts or motorized trolleys and so on.
 We prefer the name trolley because use of the word cart in North America can often mean a riding cart.
 Besides, trolley is simple and that’s what they’re called throughout the rest of the world.

 Why would I use a trolley?